DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 #.
 Set up a notification mechanism for slave process exit cases.
 After the specific slave leaves,
     the master should be notified and then help to create a new instance.
-    This mechanism is provided in Section 15.1.5.1, "Master-slave Process Models".
+    This mechanism is provided in Section `Master-slave Process Models`_.

 #.
 Use a synchronization mechanism among dependent processes.
     The master should have the capability to stop or kill slave processes that have a dependency on the one that has exited.